 Have you ever thought you’d be really good at something you hadn’t tried before, even though you had no reason for thinking so?
 The dunes in Namibia put me to the test.

-That was me and sandboarding.
+That was me, on an epic African experience, sandboarding.
 Even before I left Germany, I boasted to my friend I’m going to kick a** at sandboarding in Namibia.
 I’ll start on a small sand dune but will quickly work my way up to the really big ones.
 Ummm, not trying to be rude, he started….but what makes you think you’ll be any good?
 I stared at him.

-The answer was SO obvious Duh because I’m good at skiing, I replied shaking my head in disbelief.
+The answer was SO obvious Duh because I’m good at skiing, I replied shaking my head in disbelief while already imagining the exhilarating ride.
 He sighed.
-I’m really not trying to be a jerk, Laurel, but I don’t see how being good at downhill skiing on snow for that matter, has anything to do with how good you’ll be at sandboarding.
-Clearly he just didn’t get it.
+I’m really not trying to be a jerk, Laurel, but I don’t see how being good at downhill skiing on snow for that matter, has anything to do with how good you’ll be at sand boarding.
+Clearly, he just didn’t get it.
 I’d show him!!!!

 The Dunes in Namibia Tested Me